tatertacoma/Tipsy-Fixed/README.md

 ---

-This README provides an overview of the system and instructions to set up and run the project on a Raspberry Pi.
-Adjust details as necessary to fit your exact implementation and hardware setup.
+This README provides an overview of the system, setup instructions, hardware and PCB file details, and troubleshooting tips for your cocktail maker project on a Raspberry Pi.